By Matthew Smith, CEO @RoyaltyExchange

-Everyone begins looking at auctions the same way...
+I start looking at auctions the same way everyone does.
 What’s the nominal price and what’s the multiple?
 But, the next step is looking at the Theoretical Internal Rate of Return (TIRR).
 We derive TIRR in a formulaic way by applying the same financial model universally to all assets on the platform.

 The TIRR on this listing at the starting price was 23.89%.
-TIRR is not a guarantee or even a prediction.
+I know TIRR is not a guarantee or even a prediction.
 The model is built by analyzing the underlying drivers in a catalog.
-A high TIRR indicates there might be something going on with this catalog beneath the surface that might justify a higher multiple.
+A high TIRR indicates, to me, that there’s something going on with this catalog beneath the surface that might justify a higher multiple.

-Let’s take a closer look at the underlying drivers that led to how 23.89% TIRR was reached:
+Let’s take a closer look at the underlying drivers that led to how 23.89% TIRR informed my decision: